SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-16-natural-vs-vaccine-immunity.md

 > Overall, evidence from RCTs and observational studies is informative, but not compelling
 > on its own.
 Both the Australian influenza RCT and the Beijing households observational
-> trial found around 80% efficacy among compliant subjects, and the one SARS household
+> trial found __around 80% efficacy among compliant subjects__, and the one SARS household
 > study of sufficient power found 70% efficacy for protecting the wearer.

 Wearing a mask _properly_ means _over your nose too_.
 In the words of Andrew Cuomo, if